Las Vegas Convention Center: History

 In the 1950s, the Las Vegas city and county leaders recognized the need for a convention facility.
 The initial goal was to increase the occupancy rates of hotels during low tourist months.
 Leaders chose a site one block east of the Las Vegas Strip at the site of the Las Vegas Park Speedway, a failed horse and automobile racing facility from the early 1950s.
 A 6,300 capacity, silver-domed rotunda with an adjoining 90000 sqft exhibition hall opened in April 1959.
+The architect of the original structure was Adrian Jennings Wilson (1898–1988) of Los Angeles.
 It hosted The Beatles on August 20, 1964.

-The Convention Center was also the site of several major professional boxing fights in the 1960s: Gene Fullmer versus Sugar Ray Robinson on March 4, 1961; Fulmer versus Benny Paret on December 9, 1961; Sonny Liston versus Floyd Patterson on July 22, 1963; and Muhammad Ali versus Floyd Patterson on November 22, 1965.
+The Convention Center was also the site of several major professional boxing fights in the 1960s: Gene Fullmer versus Sugar Ray Robinson on March 4, 1961; Fullmer versus Benny Paret on December 9, 1961; Sonny Liston vs. Floyd Patterson II on July 22, 1963; and Muhammad Ali vs. Floyd Patterson on November 22, 1965.

 Led Zeppelin was supposed to perform at the convention center on April 19, 1970, capping the final show of their Spring 1970 North American Tour, but the gig was cancelled due to lead singer Robert Plant falling ill the previous night.